xuankimtran/docs-1/pages/katalon-studio/docs/time-capsule.md

 Notably, two enhancements assist you in optimizing the workflow of fixing your tests:

 1. The test engine captures the snapshot (in HTML) of your AUT upon failures automatically.
 The snapshot stored in the **Report** folder of a project allows you to time-travel to AUT's state when it failed.
 2. For a specific exception of `com.kms.katalon.core.webui.exception.WebElementNotFoundException: Web element with id ... not found`, you can trigger the 'time capsule' in either the **Log Viewer** of a Test Case or a Test Suite Report.
-Specifically, you can see links right next to broken objects.
-Click on the links to automatically open the captured snapshot (in HTML) of the AUT with the Spy Tool.
-On the opened web page, you can re-capture the broken object with the Spy Tool as usual.

 The following usage examples illustrate how to trigger the "time capsule" when a test case or a test suite fails.

 ### Failed Test Case Execution scenario

-Once a test case execution fails due to `com.kms.katalon.core.webui.exception.WebElementNotFoundException: Web element with id ... not found.` In Log Viewer of that test case, you can click on “**Click here to fix broken Test Object**” to open the captured state of the AUT with the Spy Tool automatically.
+Once a test case execution fails due to `com.kms.katalon.core.webui.exception.WebElementNotFoundException: Web element with id ... not found.` In **Log Viewer** of that test case, you can click on “**Click here to fix broken Test Object**” to open the captured state of the AUT with the Spy Tool automatically.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/time-capsule/test-case-fail.gif">